djeada/CMake-Examples/src/ExportingAndUsingPackages/README.md

-<a href="https://github.com/djeada/CMake/tree/main/src/ExportingAndUsingPackages/ExportingPackages">Exporting packages</a> directory contains an example of a library that can be exported as a package.
+ Export the library as a package and include it in an entirely unrelated project.

 In order to do so, you need to go that directory and run the following commands: